webstylecenter/Homepage/README.md

 - Themes
     - Design always has a different taste with each and everyone.
 So adding theme support would be nice.
 - Users
-    - Option to make the service open to public so visitors can sign up and use the too.
-Not only one person. (high prio)
     - Better way to sync feeds in case many people sign up. (prevention of double feeds, double data php timeouts etc)
 - Layout improvements
 - Documentation
+- Ignore X-Frame header extension for browsers that only ignore the headers while using FeedNews

 # Installation
 Use the config.php.dist file in the app directory to create your config file.
 You need to set your database config and enter you openWeatherMap API key.
 This is a required step for now.
 To setup your database, use the db-structure.sql file located in the database folder.

 After saving your config, make sure to run the following commands from your terminal.
 Currently all commands need to run on both dev and production env.
 This will probably change in the future.

-- npm install
 - composer install
+- yarn install
+- yarn build
+- bin/console doctrine:schema:create
-- gulp
+- bin/console fos:user:create
-- php index.php app:user:create

-In case the gulp command gives an error, "npm install --global gulp" will install gulp globally.

 You need to set two cronjobs so the feeds and weather data are imported.
 For DirectAdmin I've used:
-*/5	*	*	*	*	/usr/local/bin/php /home/USERNAME/domains/YOUR_DOMAIN/public_html/index.php app:feed:update
+*/5	*	*	*	*	/usr/local/bin/php /home/USERNAME/domains/YOUR_DOMAIN/public_html/bin/console app:feeds:update
-*/15	*	*	*	*	/usr/local/bin/php /home/USERNAME/domains/YOUR_DOMAIN/public_html/index.php app:weather:update

 #### Ignore X-Frame headers
 For Google Chrome users, it's "recommended" to install Ignore X-Frame headers extension.
 Some site's ask the browser to block the site if it's shown within an iframe.
 Because all the pages you open are within an iframe this might cause issues.
 I've been using this extension for over a year without a security problem.
 Just make sure you don't do any payments within an iframe from untrusted sources if you enable this.